 Word Games for Kids

 WordARound is a super fun word game for kids.
 The cards have three rings, black, red, and blue, with words written around each ring.
 To play, start by looking at the black ring.
 Whoever sees the word first, wins that card.
 That player will flip the card over to his or her winning pile.
-Whatever color is on the back of the card (black, red, or blue) will be the color ring to look at next.
+Whatever color is on the back of the card (black, red, or blue) will be the color ring to look at next and find the word on that color ring.

-Sometimes we don’t play by the rules – but just say the first word we see for any of the rings.
+Sometimes we don’t play by the rules… and just say the first word we see on any of the rings.
 (Which is possibly more fun and easier for younger kids.)

-The person with the most cards won wins the game.
+The person with the most cards wins the game.

 WordARound is fast, fun, and great for thinking and reading skills!